 INNODIA is a consortium involving 33 academic from countries across Europe, industries and charitable organisations.
 The overarching aims of INNODIA are to advance our ability to predict, stage and evaluate the progression of Type 1 Diabetes (T1D).
 Like many EU projects, these goals of INNODIA will be achieved through a collaborative approach across a series of work streams called ‘work-packages’.

-Three INNODIA work-packages – the Clinical Observational Study (Prof. David Dunger/Cambridge University); the Search for Biomarkers (Prof. Mark Peakman/Kings College, London) and the Design of Interventional Studies (Dr Adrian Mander/Cambridge University), are being led or co-led by researchers in the UK who are experts in their respective field.
+Three INNODIA work-packages – the Clinical Observational Study (Prof. David Dunger/Cambridge University); the Search for Biomarkers (Prof. Mark Peakman/Kings College, London) and the Design of Interventional Studies (Dr Adrian Mander/Cardiff University), are being led or co-led by researchers in the UK who are experts in their respective field.
 Additionally, Professor David Dunger has a central role in the overall delivery of the project which he co-coordinates with Professor Chantal Mathieu from the University of Leuven (Belgium).

 The Clinical Observational Study’s main objective is to investigate the relationship between changes in β-cell function, immune profiles, genetic and environmental factors in newly diagnosed T1D patients and T1D family members at increased risk for the development of T1D.
 The Department of Paediatrics, University of Cambridge is coordinating this work package and both Cambridge University Hospitals NHS Foundation Trust and University of Cambridge sponsor the study.